 Hang your eggs and decorations on your tree.
 Unlike your Christmas tree when you might put the biggest baubles and decorations at the bottom and decrease the size as you work your way up, I think randomly arranged decorations on an Easter tree work best.
 Try to hang them evenly spaced and mix up the colours.

-Even if you don’t consider yourself to be arty or particularly into crafts, creating your very own Easter tree that friends and family will admire and complement you on, is really that simple.
+Even if you don’t consider yourself to be arty or particularly into crafts, creating your very own Easter tree that might bring you some joy over the next month or so, is really that simple.

 Follow these 3 easy steps and I can honestly reassure you that it won’t look like a dog’s dinner.